cwboden/.dotfiles/docs/_posts/2022-06-20-spiritfarer.md

 ship they could be doing instead.

-Second, even once the line-snapping mechanic is introduced, it's still much harder to lose the fish than in Stardew Valley.
+Second, even once the line-snapping mechanic is introduced, it's still much harder to lose the fish than in *Stardew Valley*.
 The line will snap if the player doesn't respect the line turning red, but otherwise the fish will stay on the line.
-Comparably, in Stardew Valley, the green meter can reach zero if you aren't keeping the bar over the fish enough, at which point it will flee.
-New Spiritfarer players will still be able to catch fish, even if it takes them longer than someone more experienced.
+Comparably, in *Stardew Valley*, the green meter can reach zero if you aren't keeping the bar over the fish enough, at which point it will flee.
+New *Spiritfarer* players will still be able to catch fish, even if it takes them longer than someone more experienced.

-By lowering the skill floor, Spiritfarer's fishing is approachable, but still allows for deeper player expression.
+By lowering the skill floor, *Spiritfarer*'s fishing is approachable, but still allows for deeper player expression.
 The developers hit a sweet-spot where fishing is relaxing but also fun to return to.
 I often found myself casting my line in new waters, hoping to find some new fish.
 There's even areas on the map for fishing-specific events, but I'll leave that you to to play!

-### Handling Scale
+### Scaling without Staling
 Another tricky balancing act management games have to play is around scaling the game with player progress.
 There should be a sense of active progression throughout the game -- players want to feel like they're improving and be able